GDPR

 Efficient candidate sourcing provides better job outcomes for those searching for employment.

-Censia’s services would be impacted and would have lesser capabilities to its base product.
+Censia would be unable to provide its services and would have no viable product.
 Data subjects would be less likely to receive career opportunities matched for their aptitudes as well as career opportunities in general.
 Employers hiring practices would be less efficient.

 The ICO states that for legitimate interest to be a valid basis of processing “the processing must be necessary.
 If you can reasonably achieve the same result in another less intrusive way, legitimate interests will not apply.
 ‘Necessary’ means that the processing must be a targeted and proportionate way of achieving your purpose.”